kjp87-ht4-windows-test/sd-ht4-src/README.md

 how to contribute to this repository
 --------------------------------------------------------------------------------
-The following shows how to upload a commit on windows using git-bash:
+The following shows how to upload a commit on windows using git-bash.
+There are many different gui programs for git.
+The process will be mostly the same.

 ### 0. Have a github account
 I'm assuming you have one already.